designer-living/sunshine_utils/README.md

   --refreshrate REFRESHRATE
                         The refresh rate in hertz
   -d DISPLAY, --display DISPLAY
-                        Which display to use e.g. \\.\DISPLAY1 (defaults to current primary) -p PRESET, --preset PRESET
+                        Which display to use e.g. \\.\DISPLAY1 (defaults to current primary) --detach-other-monitors
+                        Detach other monitors except the named one -p PRESET, --preset PRESET
                         A preset to use can be one of: 4k, 2k, 1080p, 720p
-  -r, --reset           Reset the resolution that a previous run has changed --wait WAIT           Time in seconds to wait after changing resolution before exiting --debug               Enable debug mode so the program won't exit after running
+  -r, --reset           Reset the resolution that a previous run has changed --detach-monitor      Detach the named display --wait WAIT           Time in seconds to wait after changing resolution
+                        before exiting
+  --debug               Enable debug mode so the program won't exit after
+                        running
 ```

 You can list out displays on your machine using `-l` or `--list-displays` this will show the current enabled displays

 By default, the primary monitor's resolution will be changed.
 You can target resolution changes to a particular display using `-d` or `--display` e.g. `resolution_change.exe --width 1920 --height 1080 -d "\\.\DISPLAY2"`

+You can detach all other monitors using `--detach-other-monitors`

+Or you can just detach a named monitor using `--detact-monitor`

+To return your settings back to normal call `--reset`

 Not all of these have been tested please raise an issue if you find any.

 ## Development